rubyworks/facets/README.md

 are closely tied together.

 You can load per-class or per-module groups of core methods by requiring the class or module by name.

-For example"
+For example:

     require 'facets/time'